Strawberry Banana Smoothie Bowls

 Ingredients

-Chia seeds (or ground flax) – chia seeds are used to help thicken the smoothie and also provide extra fiber and healthy fats.
+• Chia seeds (or ground flax) –to thicken the smoothie and also provide extra fiber and healthy fats.
 Fiber helps to make the smoothie more filling.

 Strawberry banana smoothie bowls in blender before and after blending.